-Good Python projects for kids should be creative, educational, and fun!
-With that said, deciding what to create with Python programming outside of class can be the opposite of fun.
-There are too many Python projects online and many of these projects are too bland or too hard for kids.
-The goal of this article is to inspire your child to continue using Python by providing ideas for projects.
-These projects are approachable and have plenty of room for imagination.
+Python projects for kids should be creative, educational, and fun!
+With that said, deciding what to create with Python for students with some Python coding experience can sometimes be the opposite of fun because many projects online are either too bland or too hard for kids.
+So today, we hope to inspire your student to continue using Python by providing ideas for fun beginner to intermediate projects that are approachable and have plenty of room for imagination.

-Stay tuned to hear how large some of the biggest Python projects in the world are!
-Or jump right into learning even more in our free Python class and Python camps, led live by an expert, and designed by professionals from Google and MIT.
+Continue learning in our award-winning free Python class and Python camps, led live by an expert, and designed by professionals from Google, Stanford, and MIT.

 You know how the saying goes: “practice makes perfect!”
-This quote applies to not only sports and music, but also to coding for kids.
-So today, we're going to explore python projects for kids - including some cool beginner-friendly options!
-We hope you get inspired to make something great.
-This article does not tell you how to create these projects - that’s up to you to discover.
+This quote applies to not only sports and music, but also to coding for teens.
+Let's explore some fun Python projects including a few beginner-friendly options that are perfectly fun practice!
+We hope your student gets inspired to make something great!

 What are some good Python projects for beginners?

-Good Python projects are creative, educational, and fun!
-The turtle library is a great place to start our journey.
+Good Python projects are creative, educational, and fun.
+As a result, the turtle library is a great place to start our journey.
 Using Python’s turtle library, your child can program a turtle to move around the screen and draw lines.
 What your child can draw with the Python turtle library is up to your child’s imagination.

 1. Paint a stick figure portrait